rian39/lists/log.md

 - added a bit of stuff on the experimental allocation of customers
 - also started adding fragments of my notes as images; I'm hoping that I can write a script to extract the images and the knitr blocks into a presentation file and then present that.
 - wrote script simulate_baskets.r to pull all the results into a single dataframe for tesco items and then use that to run queries against.
-- TODO: get some ideas on conversion from James' ~/archive/james_texts/james_varieties.pdf
+- DONE: get some ideas on conversion from James' ~/archive/james_texts/james_varieties.pdf
 - TODO: some more work on simulating the baskets and perhaps the customers using the GBCS data
 - started to write a script to simulate baskets in terms of range of items, total cost, number of items,, etac
-- TODO: write r chunks in outline to extract high cost conversion items DONE
+- DONE: write r chunks in outline to extract high cost conversion items DONE

 ## Mon Oct 10 09:27:43 BST 2016